Your Cat’s Weight: A Hands On Guide for Pet Parents

 How can I help my overweight cat?

-Just like with underweight cats, it’s important to rule out an underlying medical condition if your cat is overweight.
+Just like with underweight cats, it’s important to rule out an underlying medical condition if your cat is overweight or obese.

 While hormonal conditions that cause weight gain are far less common in cats than in dogs, it does still happen.
 Also, certain medical conditions may cause the abdomen to have a distended appearance, which may be confused with true weight gain.

 Keeping your kitty at their ideal weight is necessary for their overall health.
-Type II diabetes (insulin resistance) is common in obese cats, and excess body fat puts pressure on the joints and other organs, leading to arthritis or other health problems.
+Even just a couple of extra pounds can put your cat at a health risk.
+Type II diabetes (insulin resistance) is common in obese cats, and excess weight puts pressure on the joints and other organs, leading to arthritis or other health problems.

 - Cut out treats and table scraps (or at least replace them with healthier options — ask your vet for kitty-safe recommendations).

 - Consider switching from dry food to wet food, which tends to be more nutrient dense.

 - You may need to restrict your cat’s food intake.
 But over-restricting can lead to nutrient deficiencies, so your vet may recommend switching to a cat weight loss food instead (which balances nutrients at a lower calorie density, while also helping to manage hunger).
 Sudden food restriction in an overweight cat can also lead to a liver problem called hepatic lipidosis, which can be fatal without treatment (treatment often takes several weeks).
 So it’s important to follow your vet’s recommendations for feeding and a safe weight loss rate.

 - Use a puzzle feeder to distribute food slowly while keeping your pet entertained.